 All that said, having industrial hardware capable of reading and reporting temperatures and heat dissipation is an absolute requirement.
 Thankfully, IoT enabled hardware with sensors able to pick up on these readings are in no short supply within manufacturing.
 As far as the workstations that house this data, you'll want to ensure they are built industrial-grade and rugged since they will be deployed near machinery that give off waste heat and debris.

-Something like an IP65 certified HMI Interface is highly recommended since it is properly fortified against moisture ingress which can be a common issue for waste heat recovery systems.
+Something like an IP65 certified industrial HMI panel is highly recommended since it is properly fortified against moisture ingress which can be a common issue for waste heat recovery systems.
 Steam and heated water are very common forms of waste heat and these workstations will be deployed near the machines that give off this moisture, making these certifications even more essential to the heat recycler than they already are to manufacturers as a whole.

 Pick the Right Heat Exchanger

-Once you’ve determined where in your facility usable heat is being wasted and what temperature of heat waste you’re dealing with thanks to your industrial grade panel PCs and sensors, you can pick a heat exchanger best fit for capturing and repurposing that specific grade of heat.
+Once you've determined where in your facility usable heat is being wasted and what temperature of heat waste you're dealing with thanks to your industrial grade industrial panel PCs and sensors, you can pick a heat exchanger best fit for capturing and repurposing that specific grade of heat.

 Just like waste heat, there is a surprising amount of variance to be observed in heat exchangers.
 Picking the right one for your operation specifically becomes much easier once you've done the legwork of defining your heat waste like we mentioned in the previous step.
 ScienceDirect has a wonderful resource that breaks down the multiple types of heat exchangers, how they work, and what industries they are the best fit for.
 We highly recommend checking that resource out once you've defined the kind of waste heat recovery system you wish to build.